10 Ways to Help a New Momby Elizabeth MacDonald

 #6 Get a pedicure together.

-For about $100-150, you can call a cleaning company to come scrub the house, strip the beds, change sheets, clean out appliances, etc. She won't have to lift a finger!
+For about $100-150, you can call a cleaning company to come and scrub the house, strip the beds, change sheets, clean out appliances, etc. She won't have to lift a finger!

 #8 Send in a house cleaner.

-Come over and snuggle the baby while she relaxes.
-You can hand baby over to nurse when needed, but other than that, let your friend just be alone for an hour or two.
+Come over and snuggle the newest baby while she relaxes.
+You can hand the baby over to nurse when needed, but other than that, let your friend just be alone for an hour or two.

 #9 Let her shower and sleep.